-Tier I members (as defined in Appendix C) contributions as determined annually by the plan actuary pursuant to Section 31621.3 for General Members of SJCERA Tier I, and pursuant to Section 31639.5 for Safety Members of SJCERA Tier I and expressed as a percentage of payroll shall be known as the "Basic Member Contribution Rate."
-Effective the pay period following approval of this agreement by the Board of Supervisors, employees who are members of SJCERA Tier I shall pay the Basic Member Contribution Rate applicable to their member category plus the increase in that rate as specified in Government Code Section 31631.5(a)(1), not to exceed 50% of the normal cost of benefits.
+Tier I members contributions as determined annually by the plan actuary pursuant to Section 31621.3 for General Members of SJCERA Tier I, and pursuant to Section 31639.5 for Safety Members of SJCERA Tier I and expressed as a percentage of payroll shall be known as the "Basic Member Contribution Rate."
+Employees who are members of SJCERA Tier I shall pay the Basic Member Contribution Rate applicable to their member category plus the increase in that rate as specified in Government Code Section 31631.5(a)(1), not to exceed 50% of the normal cost of benefits.
 The increase in the rate specified in Section 31631.5(a)(1) that is applicable to county peace officers shall be the increase in the rate applicable to all Safety Members of SJCERA Tier I.

-Tier II members (as defined in Appendix C) shall pay member contributions pursuant to Government Code Section 7522.30, which shall be at least 50% of normal cost as determined annually by the plan actuary and expressed as a percentage of payroll.
+Tier II members shall pay member contributions pursuant to Government Code Section 7522.30, which shall be at least 50% of normal cost as determined annually by the plan actuary and expressed as a percentage of payroll.
 The County shall not pay any of the required member contribution.

-Employees who are Safety Members of SJCERA Tier I and employees who were General Members of SJCERA Tier I on March 7, 1973, and remained continuously in membership until having credit for, thirty (30) or more years of service who, for that reason, are not making contributions to SJCERA, shall receive, in addition to their regular rate of pay, an amount equal to what their retirement contributions would be if they were still making such contributions (Government Code Sections 31625.2 and 31664.1).
+Employees who are Safety Members of SJCERA Tier I and employees who were General Members of SJCERA Tier I on March 7, 1973, and remained continuously in membership until having credit for, thirty (30) or more years of service who, for that reason, are not making contributions to

+SJCERA, shall receive, in addition to their regular rate of pay, an amount equal to what their retirement contributions would be if they were still making such contributions (Government Code Sections 31625.2 and 31664.1).